ardaergin/VBL/markdown_files/overview-on-conducting-a-study.md

 **Paying the Participants**:

-Once the study is concluded, you have two weeks to carry out the process of [Granting or Denying Payment](granting-or-denying-payment).
+Once the study is concluded, you have five days to carry out the process of [granting or denying payment](granting-or-denying-payment).

+Once this period is over, we will relay the payment information to the financial department.
+They will contact you for approval.
+Please provide this approval as soon as possible.